kyma-project/community/governance.md

 - Send a link to the **Decision record** issue to the related SIG or WG mailing list and post it in the relevant Slack channels.
 If people relevant for the decision are not part of the mailing list, add them explicitly to the email communication.
 Communicate the decision to be made clearly to the groups affected by it and invite them to check the proposal.

 - Clarify and discuss the decision content and the proposal as needed.
-Use the mailing list, relevant Slack channels, the related pull request or, comment directly on the **Decision record** issue.
+Use the mailing list, relevant Slack channels, the related pull request, or comment directly on the **Decision record** issue.

-- Feel free to communicate the decision proposal during the upcoming SIG/WG meeting and ask its members for feedback.
+- Feel free to communicate the decision proposal during the upcoming SIG or WG meeting and ask its members for feedback.
 Encourage the discussion and bring up any objections early in the process.

 - Those who created the proposal work with those who had objections to either prepare an improved solution or decline the proposal.